1. Establishing a Friendly Tone

 - With body language I give directions.

-1.3 Managing emotions
+1.3 Managing Emotions

 We tend to copy each other’s body language.
 I take advantage of that when I teach.
 If the class is restless, I stay calm and don’t take over their restlessness.
 If the class is passive, I enthuse my students.
 I show my students an amount of energy appropriate to the situation with the expectation that they will copy my energy.

-1.4 Building relations
+1.4 Building Relations

 I give my students the opportunity to get to know each other in different roles.
 When we know each other well, everyone dares to be vulnerable.